CIRCSE/Latin-VALLEX/README.md

 # Latin-VALLEX: Latin Valency lexicon

-The Latin Valency Lexicon Latin-VALLEX was built in close connection with the semantic/pragmatic annotation of the [Index Thomisticus Treebank](https://itreebank.marginalia.it/) and the Latin Dependency Treebank.
+Latin VALLEX is a valency lexicon for Latin.
+IT was built in close connection with the semantic/pragmatic annotation of the [Index Thomisticus Treebank](https://itreebank.marginalia.it/) and the Latin Dependency Treebank.

 Latin-VALLEX currently contains around 2,500 valency frames for more than 1,000 lexical entries.